lukso-network/docs/docs/guides/universal-profile/edit-profile.md

 editProfileInfo();
 ```

-## Visualize the updated Universal Profile
+## Visualize our updated Universal Profile

 You can now check your UP on the [profile explorer](https://universalprofile.cloud/) website by pasting the returned address after the slash of the base URL: